The following PI & Clinical Negligence practice note provides comprehensive and up to date legal information covering:

 filtering through traffic

 As a general rule, liability will attach to a driver who is emerging from a side road on to a major road.
-However, if a motorcyclist was speeding or overtaking stationary traffic on the major
+However, if a motorcyclist was speeding or overtaking stationary traffic on the major road at the time of collision,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.